-- 8 A. AEP Ohio has asked me to review its power purchase agreement ("PPA") proposed in - 9 this case and the resulting benefits received by customers through operation of the PPA - Rider, and, utilizing my past experience as a state utility commission chairman, head of a - major utility credit rating practice, and utility consultant to regulated utilities, utility - commissions, and consumer advocates, offer an opinion as to whether the PPA and the - 13 PPA Rider align with the public interest here in Ohio.
+- 8 A. AEP Ohio has asked me to review its affiliated power purchase agreement ("Affiliated - 9 PPA") proposed in this case, as well as the inclusion of the OVEC entitlements in the - 10 PPA Rider (together, "PPA Rider Units" or "PPAs"), and the resulting benefits received - by customers through operation of the PPA Rider, and, utilizing my past experience as a - state utility commission chairman, head of a major utility credit rating practice, and - utility consultant to regulated utilities, utility commissions, and consumer advocates, - offer an opinion as to whether the PPAs align with the public interest here in Ohio.

-14 Q. COULD YOU BEGIN BY EXPLAINING HOW YOU WENT ABOUT THAT
+15 Q. COULD YOU BEGIN BY EXPLAINING HOW YOU WENT ABOUT THAT